Date: Friday 26 September 2025

 Location: OASE, Schiehaven 15a, Rotterdam

-Following the international success of her memoir Free: Coming of Age at the End of History (2021), Indignity is a powerful call to think differently about memory, survival, and solidarity in an age of crisis.
-Drawing on philosophy and autobiographical reflection, the book offers a sweeping reimagining of Europe’s past—from the world of Ottoman aristocracy to the making of modern Greece and Albania, through war, the dawn of communism, and the global financial crisis.
+Following the international success of her memoir Free: Coming of Age at the End of History, Indignity: A Life Reimagined is a powerful call to think differently about memory, survival, and solidarity in an age of crisis.
+Blending philosophy with autobiographical reflection, the book offers a sweeping reimagining of Europe’s past—from the world of Ottoman aristocracy to the making of modern Greece and Albania, through war, the dawn of communism, and the global financial crisis.

-This evening with Lea Ypi explores what it means to survive in an age of extremes and reveals the fragility of truth—both personal and political.
-Moving between present and past, archive and imagination, fact and fiction, Indignity raises difficult questions: What do we really know about the people closest to us?
-And with what moral authority do we judge the acts of previous generations?
+This evening with Lea Ypi explored what it means to survive in an age of extremes and reveals the fragility of truth—both personal and political.
+Moving between present and past, archive and imagination, fact and fiction, Indignity raised difficult questions: What do we really know about the people closest to us?
+With what moral authority do we judge the acts of previous generations?
+And in light of today’s political conflicts and the crisis of liberal democracy: what can history teach us about our present predicament?

 Participants